 Nagasaki Castella: A Classic Japanese Sponge Cake

-Known as a traditional Japanese confection Wagashi, “Castella (カステラ)” is a fluffy sponge cake made from hen’s egg, wheat flour, sugar, and starch syrup.
+“Castella (カステラ)” is a traditional Japanese sponge cake or wagashi made with hen’s egg, wheat flour, sugar, and starch syrup

-As for the origin, there are 2 major theories and it is believed that the Japanese cake has its roots in either the Spanish baked confection “Bizcocho” or the Portuguese baked confection “pão de ló”.
+As for the origin, there are two major theories, and it is believed that the cake has its roots in either the Spanish baked confection “Bizcocho” or the Portuguese baked confection “pão de ló”.

 Nagasaki Castella (長崎カステラ)

-As I mentioned above, the classic Japanese sponge cake, Castella is basically made from hen’s egg, wheat flour, sugar, and starch syrup, and comes in various flavors, which include milk, Matcha, honey, raw brown sugar called “Kokuto (黒糖)”, and chocolate.
+As mentioned above, Castella cake is made from a mixture of hen’s egg, wheat flour, sugar, and starch syrup, baked in the oven.

-Lastly, for those of you who are interested in the ingredients, here are the lists.
-According to that, the Hachimitsu-flavored Nagasaki Castella consists of hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, and honey.
+According to that, the Hachimitsu Castella cake consists of hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, and honey.

-On the other hand, the ingredients in the Matcha-flavored Castella cake are hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, Matcha green tea powder, and honey.
+Meanwhile, the ingredients in the Matcha Castella are hen’s egg, sugar, wheat flour, starch syrup, crystal sugar, Matcha green tea powder, and honey.

 (Reference Page: Wikipedia カステラ )